 Meghann O’Brien is a professional snowboarder turned artist from Alert Bay in British Columbia, Canada.
 After turning professional but becoming disillusioned with aspects of snowboard culture, her artistic practice helped her reconnect with her Haida and Kwakwaka’wakw heritage and reframe her relationship with snowboarding and the mountains.

 Nick Hunt is a writer, storyteller and editor whose work explores the relationship between society and landscape.
 He is best known for two travel books.
 In Walking the Woods and the Water, he retraces Patrick Leigh Fermor's epic walk from Holland to Istanbul.
 In Where the Wild Winds Are, Nick again sets out on foot, to trace four winds shaping European landscapes and cultures.
 Most recently, in Outlandish, Nick travels through four unlikely European landscapes.
 Nick also continues to edit the journal of The Dark Mountain Project, a cultural movement in search of stories that can help us respond to the climate emergency with a 'hope beyond hope'.

 Simon Faithfull is an artist whose imaginative and often amusing work spans many forms, but frequently involves journeys and creative interactions with geography.
 It has been described as “an attempt to understand and explore the planet as a sculptural object – to test its limits and report back from its extremities.”

 Jini Reddy is a travel writer and journalist.
 She was born in the UK and raised in Canada to parents of Indian descent (who were raised in South Africa).
-Her second book, Wanderland, charts her search for the magical, unorthodox and Other in the British landscape.
-It recently made her the first writer of colour to be longlisted for the Wainwright Prize.
+Her second book, Wanderland, charts her search for the magical, unorthodox and Other in the British landscape, and was longlisted for the Wainwright Prize.
 Her first book, Wild Times, showcased extraordinary experiences connecting with nature around Britain, and won the book prize at the 2017 British Guild of Travel Writers Awards.
 In 2019 Jini was named one of National Geographic’s Women of Impact.
 You can learn more about her work at www.jinireddy.co.uk.